Pranesh1221/JavaScript-Coding-Practice/README.md

 If we call the `addFunction` function again with the same argument, it first checks whether it has already gotten that value in its cache.
 If that's the case, the caches value will be returned, which saves on execution time.
 Else, if it's not cached, it will calculate the value and store it afterwards.

-We call the `addFunction` function three times with the same value: on the first invocation, the value of the function when `num` is equal to `10` isn't cached yet.
+We call the `addFunction` function three times with the same value: on the first invocation, the value of the function when `num` is equal to `10` isn\'t cached yet.
 The condition of the if-statement `num in cache` returns `false`, and the else block gets executed: `Calculated!
 20` gets logged, and the value of the result gets added to the cache object. `cache` now looks like `{ 10: 20 }`.

 The second time, the `cache` object contains the value that gets returned for `10`.
 The condition of the if-statement `num in cache` returns `true`, and `'From cache!
 20'` gets logged.